projectatomic/atomic/docs/atomic-install.1.md

 **IMAGE**
   The name and image specified via the command.

+**OPT1, OPT2, OPT3**
+  Additional options which can be specified via the command.

 **SUDO_UID**
   The `SUDO_UID` environment variable.
 This is useful with the docker `-u` option for user space tools.
 If the environment variable is not available, the value of `/proc/self/loginuid` is used.